nathansizemore/alnio/README.md

 ---

 altf is a framework for getting a scalable, read I/O event driven socket server up and running quickly.
-It uses an event loop back by [epoll][epoll-url] with sockets set in Edge Triggered mode.
+It uses an event loop backed by [epoll][epoll-url] with sockets set in Edge Triggered mode.
 It also handles all of the tedious buffered I/O that comes when using epoll in Edge Triggered mode..